Pietermaritzburg Kwazulu-natal, South Africa Travel Guide

 Summers bring heavy thunderstorms, occasionally causing localized flooding.
 Heatwaves are attainable during peak summer.
 Winters remain mild but feature chilly mornings and occasional frost, especially in outlying areas.

-Always confirm the local forecast before and during your trip.
+Always verify the local forecast before and during your trip.
 Packing layers regardless of the season is a good approach; hot days frequently lead to lower the temperatureer evenings.
 A light jacket or sweater is useful even in summer.

 December - January